 Distant metastasis.
 The "M" in the TNM system indicates if the cancer has spread to other parts of the body.

 M1: There has been metastasis to another part of the body.

-Grade (G).
+Doctors also describe this type of cancer by its grade (G).
 The grade for sarcoma describes how likely a tumor is to grow and spread.
 A tumor's grade is described using the letter “G” and a number.
 There are four grades for sarcoma: GX (the grade cannot be evaluated), G1, G2, and G3.
 The grade is determined by calculating a score based on the following factors:

 - How different the cancer cells look compared to healthy tissue cells when viewed under a microscope.

 - How much of the tumor has cells that are dying.

 The lower the combined score for these three factors, the lower the grade, meaning that the tumor is less aggressive and a patient’s prognosis is better.
 This is the recommended grading system but others may also be used.
 For instance, some doctors grade sarcomas as either “low grade” or “high grade,” particularly if the tumor has been treated before surgery.